Discharge Without Conviction NZ

 A criminal conviction can have significant and wide-ranging consequences in your life.
 Depending on the circumstances, a conviction can lead to immigration (deportation) or loss of employment.
-It can also include an inability to progress in an applicant’s current job, travel to certain countries, or obtain employment in general.
-Reputation and mental health damage are other common results of a criminal conviction.
-While often considered less of a disruption than the other impacts listed above, they remain a real and relevant concern for many.
+It can also include an inability to progress in an applicant’s current job, attain a permanent resident visa, or obtain employment in general.
+Mental health concerns are other common residual results of a criminal conviction.

 A discharge without conviction occurs when the court decides not to convict you even if you plead guilty or are found guilty, making it a good option for those who want to keep their criminal record clean despite making a decision they regret.
 In most circumstances, your case will be adjourned while you make your application for a discharge without conviction, and this application may involve undergoing rehabilitation, counselling or other actions that display your regret and acceptance to the court, such as making an early guilty plea or completing voluntary community work.

-The court will not grant a discharge without conviction unless the presiding Judge is satisfied that the direct and indirect consequences of a conviction for the applicant would be out of all proportion to the gravity of the offence.
+The court will not grant a discharge without conviction unless the presiding Judge or Community Magistrate is satisfied that the direct and indirect consequences of a conviction for the applicant would be out of all proportion to the gravity of the offence.
 Essentially, the court needs to decide that the domino effect of a conviction on your life, on balance, is too big a punishment for the offence committed.
+It is a high threshold to reach.

-At the hearing, the presiding Judge will conduct a balancing exercise and determine the application on its merits.
-This is often based on the affidavit evidence that is filed by me on the applicant’s behalf in advance of the hearing, and it’s important to note that a guilty plea must be entered by the applicant to the charge before a future application hearing can be sought.
+At the hearing, the presiding Judge or Community Magistrate will conduct a balancing exercise and determine the application on its merits.
+This is often based on the affidavit evidence that I file on the applicant’s behalf in advance of the hearing, and it’s important to note that a guilty plea must be entered by the applicant to the charge before a future application hearing can be sought.

 The gravity of the offence